Skrylar/ImpromptuModular/README.md

 Ideas: send the midi keyboard's CV into the sequencer's CV in, and send the keyboard's gate signal into the sequencer's _write_ input.
 With autostep activated, each key-press will automatically be entered in sequence.
 Gate states and window selection can be done by pressing the 8 and 4 LED buttons respectively, located below and above the main display.

 Here are some specific details on each element on the faceplate of the module.
-Familiarity with Fundamental SEQ-3 sequencer is recommended, as some operating principles are similar in both sequencers.
+Familiarity with the Fundamental SEQ-3 sequencer is recommended, as some operating principles are similar in both sequencers.

 * **Autostep**: Will automatically step the sequencer one step right on each write.
 No effect on channels 1 to 3 when the sequencer is running.
+An alternative way of automatically stepping the sequencer each time a note is entered is to send the gate signal of the keyboard to both the write and StepR inputs.

 * **Window**: LED buttons to display the active 8-step window from the 32 step sequence (hence four windows).
 No effect on channels 1 to 3 when the sequencer is running.

-* **Sharp / flat**: determines whether to display notes corresponding to black keys using either the sharp or flat symbols used in music notation.
+* **Sharp / flat**: Determines whether to display notes corresponding to black keys using either the sharp or flat symbols used in music notation.
 See _Notes display_ below for more information.

 * **Quantize**: Quantizes the CV IN input to a regular 12 semi-tone equal temperament scale.
 Since this quantizes the CV IN, some channels can have quantized pitches while others do not.